mongodb-js/bson-ext/README.md

 BSON is short for Bin­ary JSON and is the bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments.
 You can learn more about it in [the specification](http://bsonspec.org).

-While this library is compatible with the mongodb driver version 4+, bson-ext may soon be deprecated and no longer supported.
+While this library is compatible with the mongodb driver version 4+, bson-ext will soon be deprecated and no longer supported.
 It is strongly recommended that [js-bson](https://github.com/mongodb/js-bson) be used instead.

 **NOTE: bson-ext version 4+ works with js-bson version 4+ and the mongodb driver version 4+.**